 - Shakes – many commercially available shakes are high in proteins, or you can make your own with milk, protein powder, and healthy fats like nut butter or avocado.

 - Fruit juice – 100% fruit juice is a good source of vitamins, minerals, and antioxidants.
-Just be sure to limit your intake to no more than one cup per day.
+Just be sure to limit your intake to no more than one cup per day, because it is quite high in sugar.

 - Whole milk – whole milk is a good source of calories, protein, and fat.
 It can also help you rehydrate after a workout.